liancheng/found/README.md

     Which file to open:

 Then you may choose the file to open.
+If there's only one match, the file will be opened directly.

 ## Behind the scene